josepplloo/pastis/README.md

 [ your screenshot! ]
 ```

-2. Push your changes to your own fork and make a push request to [the main project](https://github.com/josepplloo/pastis/pulls)
+2. Push your changes to your own fork and make a pull request to [the main project](https://github.com/josepplloo/pastis/pulls)

 ---